A Complete Beginner’s Guide to Bayesian Analysis

 This course is a practical, hands-on guide to Bayesian analysis for those who are entirely new to the area.
 The course will provide an intuition for the Bayesian framework and concepts such as priors, posteriors, and Bayes factors.
 The practical element of the course will focus on employing Bayes factors with reference priors.
 You will learn how the Bayes factor can be used as evidence in favour of a particular hypothesis relative to another.

 Unlike many other courses, this course will require no computer programming or scripting.
 We will not be using BUGS, R, or MATLAB.
-Instead, this course will us an open-source platform called JASP, available on Windows, Mac, and Linux-based OSs.
-The software has strong similarities with SPSS, which may help those who have prior SPSS experience.
+Instead, this course will use an open-source platform called JASP, available on Windows, Mac, and Linux-based OSs.
+The software has many similarities with SPSS, which may help those who have prior SPSS experience.
 Prior SPSS experience is not expected or required, but a foundational understanding of the general linear model (t-tests and ANOVAs) is required.
 An understanding of model comparison will help, but is not a requirement.

 Course Outline (subject to change)